ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

     Only use ``==`` with primitive types like int or to test if two strings (or objects) refer to the same object.
 Use ``equals``, not ``==``, with strings which will check to see if they are equal  letter by letter.

-The one common place to use == or != with objects is to see if they exist by comparing them to **null**.
+The one common place to use == or != with objects is to compare them to **null** to see if they really exist.
 Sometimes short-circuit evaluation is used to avoid an error if the object doesn't exist.
 Remember that **short-circuit evaluation** is used with && in Java meaning that if the first part of the if condition is false, it doesn't even have to check the second condition and it knows the whole && test is false.

 |CodingEx| **Coding Exercise**